Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Bargain Bin: Here are the items mentioned today.
 Seems to me I need to look for some new bargains, don’t you think?

 Book 1: Candles (The Non-Electric Lighting Series): The Kindle version is only 99 cents.
 It is so worth it!
 Did you notice my name on the cover?
 Also, did you know that The Amazing 2000-Hour Flashlight is also available in print format?

 FordEx Group 300lm Mini Cree Led Flashlight Torch Adjustable Focus Zoom Light Lamp: Here we go again.
-I just ordered another one of this at today’s price of $3.51 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses standard AA sized batteries.

 Eneloop AA 1800 cycle, Ni-MH Pre-Charged Rechargeable Batteries, 8 Pack: Speaking of batteries, these are the batteries I ordered.
 The Eneloops are the best and even though I do recharge my alkaline batteries, these are for longer lasting, don’t leak, and simply work.
 Yes, they are worth the investment.

 Lodge Dutch Oven/Camp Stove: I originally purchased this Dutch oven because it was so darn cute.
 But over time, I have learned to love it for its versatility.
 Remember, a camp stove is designed so that you can bake with it by arranging charcoal on top of the lid as well as underneath the Dutch

 Oven itself.
 I have the 4 quart version.